 The Company has implemented written policies and procedures to promote a safe, healthy and accident free workplace for its employees and contractors and to mitigate adverse effects on the environment.
 In addition, the Board of Directors has established an Environment, Health and Safety Committee, whose mandate is to monitor the environmental, health and safety practices and procedures of the Company for compliance with applicable legislation, conformity with industry standards, and prevention or mitigation of losses.
-In September 2012, Pulse received the renewal of its three-year Certificate of Recognition (COR) issued by Enform and the Government of Alberta.
-In 2014 the Company completed its annual internal COR maintenance audit, with the next full external audit scheduled in 2015.
+Since the March 2015 Certificate of Recognition (COR) renewal, Pulse has conducted annual internal maintenance audits in 2016 and 2017 and will be completing its three-year COR renewal external audit in March 2018.
+Results of this audit will be available in the second quarter of 2018 and will be issued by Energy Safety Canada (formally Enform) and the Government of Alberta.